Jonathan2021/dotfiles_ikigai/README.md

 cd ~ && git clone https://github.com/yedhink/dotfiles_ikigai
 ```

-all the above mentioned application are necessary for proper working and usage of my config. most of packages could be easily installed, but finding some of those is a bit tricky. so here are the links to applications which i found hard to find in the first place :)
+all the above mentioned applications are necessary for proper working and usage of my config. most of packages could be easily installed, but finding some of those is a bit tricky. so here are the links to applications which i found hard to find in the first place :)
 * [nms](https://github.com/bartobri/no-more-secrets) -> decryption effects
 * [lolcat](https://github.com/busyloop/lolcat) -> rainbow effects
 * [task](https://taskwarrior.org/) -> todo list